-Welcome to the Highlanders Baseball Travel & All-star program!
-For those of you new to travel baseball or new to our all-star baseball program, please find below, information to help you learn about our competitive summer baseball program.
+Welcome to the Highlanders Baseball Travel program!
+Home fields are Horner Park Chicago, IL For those of you new to travel baseball, please find below, information to help you learn about our competitive summer baseball program

-The travel & all-star coaches are recommended by the travel director.
+The travel managers are recommended by the travel director.
 At the end of each year, Managers will sit down with the travel director and evaluate the past season.

 Players should plan to participate on all scheduled tryout days for their age group.
-If a player cannot make all days, you must contact the coach for your age group in advance to let them know why.
-In travel & all-star baseball, not all players will make the team, some players will be cut.
+If a player cannot make all days, you must contact the manager for your age group in advance to let them know why.
+In travel baseball, not all players will make the team, some players will be cut.
 Players will be evaluated in hitting, pitching, fielding, throwing and base running.
-Rosters will be selected by the head coach based on the players’ skill assessment ratings along with specific needs of the team.
+Rosters will be selected by the coaching staff based on the players’ skill assessment ratings along with specific needs of the team.

 The travel program is competitive-level baseball, which requires a commitment from both the player and the player’s family.
-The All-star program is made of players from the Horner Park house league.
 Tryouts are usually held at the Managers discretion.
 Practices start in late fall/early winter for most teams.
 (Depending on the coach & teams) Most teams will begin their summer season in late February/early March.
-Tournaments usually begin the first week of May, and generally conclude Labor Day weekend.
-(Again, this is based on individual teams and age groups) From mid-April through early August, players and families should expect to practice and or play games multiple times during the week and multiple games on the weekend.
+Tournaments usually begin the first week of April, and generally concluded end of July.
+(Again, this is based on individual teams and age groups) From mid-April through late July, players and families should expect to practice and or play games multiple times during the week and multiple games on the weekend.
 We try to be flexible and work with other spring activities, but Spring/Summer baseball should be the primary emphasis.

 Rosters are kept to a minimum, to maximize playing time during every game.
-If a player and their family are not willing to make a full-time commitment to the program, they should probably consider just playing in the Horner Park house league.
+If a player and their family are not willing to make a full-time commitment to the program, they should probably consider just playing house league.